JLimperg/well-founded-corecursion/README.md

 # A cofixpoint combinator for mixed recursive-corecursive functions

-This Agda library provides a cofixpoint combinator which does for productivity what well-fouded recursion does for termination: It allows you to have arbitrary recursive calls in your corecursive functions if you can prove them terminating.
+This Agda library provides a cofixpoint combinator which does for productivity what well-founded recursion does for termination: It allows you to have arbitrary recursive calls in your corecursive functions if you can prove them terminating.
 Functions of this kind are sometimes called mixed recursive-corecursive, and their naive encoding is usually not obviously